mohdkatlesh/web-clinic/README.md

 ## Pre-processing the Dataset
-#### The dataset was a row data and we need to organize the data before feed it into the model:
+#### The dataset was a row of data and we need to organize the data before feeding it into the model:
 ![alt text](/img/process-dataset.png)